 Yoshie Shibahara, STILL LIVES, 2018

 2018

-In the scenic installation Still Lives, objects make themselves heard and matter starts to dream.
-On a monumental plastic sheet, the waves of an anarchic ocean appear and an upside-down waterfall guides us as we dive into the regressive dimensions of our perceptions.
+In the scenic installation Still Lives, things come to life, and matter begins to dream.
+On a monumental plastic sheet, waves of an archaic ocean emerge, and an inverted waterfall immerses perception in a regressive dimension.

+Yoshie Shibahara, STILL LIVES, 2018